Your Visit

 During your visit you can visit Barrow Hill signal box and see our turntable in action.
 Visitors can experience for themselves the complexities of the interlock system and other signalling mysteries.
 The signal box is also a marvellous spot for taking photographs, thanks to its bird’s eye view of the Barrow Hill yard.

-**New for 2024** The signal box is now connected to a semaphore and colour light signalling system, which visitors can operate themselves during the demonstrations by our volunteers.
+The signal box is connected to a semaphore and colour light signalling system, which visitors can operate themselves during the demonstrations by our volunteers.

 Demonstrations will take place on Saturdays and Sundays at the following times: